 Weight

 Heritage Steel's skillets are thicker (2.8mm) than All-Clad D3 and D5 (2.6mm) and are therefore heavier.
-To compare, the 12-inch Heritage Steel skillet weighs just over 3 pounds, while the All-Clad D3 12-inch skillet weighs 2 pounds, 11 ounces.
+To compare, the 12-inch Heritage Steel Titanium skillet weighs just over 3 pounds (49 ounces), and the Eater 12-inch skillet weighs 2.9 pounds (46 ounces).
+The All-Clad D3 12-inch skillet weighs 2 pounds, 11 ounces (43 ounces).

 Lids

-Heritage Steel 10pc set: all flat lids.
+Heritage Steel Titanium 10pc set: all flat lids.

 Heritage Steel French skillet: domed lid.

 All Heritage Steel lids are stainless steel, which we prefer to glass (it's lighter, more durable, and tends to be a mark of higher end cookware).
-Heritage Steel manufactures their lids in the USA (unlike All-Clad, which now imports them from China).
+Heritage Steel manufactures their lids in the USA, unlike All-Clad, which now imports them from China.

-As shown in the images above, all pieces in the cookware sets have flat lids, but the more specialized pieces such as the French skillet and wok have domed lids.
+As shown in the images above, all pieces in the Titanium cookware sets have flat lids, but the more specialized pieces such as the French skillet and wok have domed lids.

 Ease of Cleaning

-How to keep stainless cookware easy to clean: Use low heat, heat the cooking oil before adding food, and allow food to release naturally before attempting to move it.
+How to keep stainless steel cookware easy to clean: Use low heat (no higher than medium), heat the cooking oil before adding food, then allow food to release naturally before attempting to move it.
 Doing this will help keep your stainless pans easy to clean.
-The Heritage Steel website has a whole section on stainless cooking techniques to help you learn how to use your stainless pan without sticking.

 You can also use a method called the Leidenfrost Effect, a temperature-dependent "trick" that allows you to cook on stainless even without oil and have the pan remain nonstick.

 Free yourself of the notion that you have to use nonstick cookware if you hate washing dishes.
 It's simply not true.
-Once you understand how to use stainless steel, you will never need another nonstick pan (not even for eggs).
+Once you understand how to use stainless steel, you'll never need another nonstick pan

 Value

-Rather than just looking at cost, we like to look at cost-per-year-of-use.
+Rather than just looking at cost, we look at cost-per-year-of-use.
 So for example, if you spend $100 on a set of cookware that lasts for 5 years, you are paying $25 per year of use (a common scenario for nonstick cookware).

 Heritage Steel has a lifetime warranty against manufacturing defects.
 They will replace defective pieces free of charge.